sav-che/TL-2/Authors/Boas, Friedrich {std. F. Boas}.md

-> [!cite] BHL link: this entry starts at [page 237](https://www.biodiversitylibrary.org/item/103859#page/247/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 237](https://www.biodiversitylibrary.org/page/33265434) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Boas, Friedrich (1886-post 1956), German botanist and agriculturist, born Hennenbach, Bayern, educated at the humanistic gymnasium at Ansbach, leaving certificate 1906, study chemistry at the University and Technical College of München 1906-1910, assistant with Radlkofer at the Botanical Museum ib.
 1909, sometime assistant of Goebel at the plant-physiology laboratory ib., Dr. phil.
 München 1912, later lecturer at the Bayerische Hochschule für Landwirtschaft und Brauerei at Weihenstephan (Freising), extraordinary professor ib.
-1920, ultimately professor at the Botanisches und pathologisches Institut der Technischen Hochschule, München. (*F. Boas*).
+1920, ultimately professor at the Botanisches und pathologisches Institut der Technischen Hochschule, München.
+**Abbreviated name**: *F. Boas*

 #### Herbarium and types